wescale/kubernetes-formation/exercice-guestbook-go/README.md

 ### Step Five: Create the guestbook pods <a id="step-five"></a>

 This is a simple Go `net/http` ([negroni](https://github.com/codegangsta/negroni) based) server that is configured to talk to either the slave or master services depending on whether the request is a read or a write.
 The pods we are creating expose a simple JSON interface and serves a jQuery-Ajax based UI.
-Like the Redis read slaves, these pods are also managed by a replication controller.
+Like the Redis read slaves, these pods are also managed by a deployment.

-1. Use the "guestbook-controller.yaml" file to create the guestbook replication controller by running the `kubectl create -f` *`filename`* command:
+1. Use the "guestbook-deploy.yaml" file to create the guestbook deployment by running the `kubectl create -f` *`filename`* command:

     ```console
-    $ kubectl create -f guestbook-controller.yaml
+    $ kubectl create -f guestbook-deploy.yaml
     replicationcontrollers/guestbook
     ```

  Tip: If you want to modify the guestbook code open the `_src` of this example and read the README.md and the Makefile.
 If you have pushed your custom image be sure to update the `image` accordingly in the guestbook-controller.yaml.

-2. To verify that the guestbook replication controller is running, run the `kubectl get rc -o wide` command:
+2. To verify that the guestbook deployment is running, run the `kubectl get deployment -o wide` command:

     ```console
     CONTROLLER            CONTAINER(S)         IMAGE(S)                               SELECTOR                  REPLICAS